Memorial service held at EJI marker in Montevallo - Shelby County Reporter

 “We have to band together to stand unified for what’s right,” Dukes said.
 “You don’t have to have a seat on the council to make a difference.
 Remember, those people sitting there represent you whether you voted for them or not, and you have the right to hold them accountable for what they do.”

-For more information about the Montevallo Community Remembrance Project Coalition, visit https://sites.google.com/view/montevallocrp/community-contributions.
+For more information about the Montevallo Community Remembrance Project Coalition, visit Sites.google.com/view/montevallocrp/community-contributions.

 Bedsole takes Republican primary for House District 49 in runoff